-Smart phones are like miniature computers; they provide basic phone functions, along with advanced features, including browsing the Internet, accessing e-mail, interacting on online social networks, listening to music, watching videos, uploading pictures, and managing your calendar.
-They also allow use of a QWERTY keyboard to facilitate texting and e-mailing.
-(The keys are arranged the same way they would be on your computer keyboard.)
+Smart phones are like miniature computers; they provide basic phone functions, along with advanced features, including browsing the Internet, accessing email, interacting on online social networks, listening to music, watching videos, uploading pictures, and using apps.
+They also allow use of a QWERTY keyboard to make texting and emailing easy.
+(The keys are arranged the same way they are on a computer keyboard.)

 When shopping for a smart phone, consider these tips:

 - Consider the shape and size of the phone.

 - Make sure you can use the keypad easily or use the finger swipe technology to make calls and send messages.

 - Compare the cost of data plans.
 These plans govern use and costs associated with mobile access for email, web browsing, social networking and applications.

 - Take advantage of special pricing and promotions.

 - Is there a limit on the amount of data you can use each month?

 - Be wary of buying phone insurance, which may sound tempting, but consumer groups generally advise against it.

 Lost or Stolen Cell Phone